Girl Loves Boy: Plot

 Robert, a millionaire's son comes home after getting kicked out of college, married to Sally, a woman Robert's father suspects is a gold digger.
 After a brief conversation, Sally proves him right when she accepts Charles offer of money to annul the marriage to his son and leave town.
-One day at the local market Robert runs into his childhood friend Dorothy, there is an instant attraction to each other but Dorothy turns him down when Robert asks out.
+One day at the local market Robert runs into his childhood friend Dorothy, there is an instant attraction to each other but Dorothy turns him down when Robert asks her out.
 Returning to the store, Robert runs into his father who insists Robert get a job.
 Working at the market, Robert and Dorothy get to know each other again and he invites Dorothy and her family to a family dinner.
 Charles, who happens to like the McCarthy family is pleased.
 So pleased that he arranges for Dorothy to play for his own house guest, the famous pianist Signor Luigi Montefiori.

 Montefiori is so impressed that he decides to take on Dorothy as a student.
 While studying and practicing Robert and Sally fall more in love.
 Charles is not happy when he realizes this because he believes his son is not serious.
 Robert moves out of the family home and tells his father that he will prove how much Dorothy really means to him.
-One day Sally's little sister Penny sneaks out the house on a winter night to the market only to become very ill.
+One day Sally's little sister Penny sneaks out of the house on a winter night to the market only to become very ill.
 Everyone worries and prays that she gets better soon.
 Robert wants to do something special for Dorothy so he uses inheritance that his mother left him to arrange a concert for Dorothy.

 Just as everything is coming together, Robert's former wife or you can say current wife comes back to town with her lawyer and inform Robert that they are still married and if he wants a divorce he'll have to give her half of his inheritance.
-When Robert meets with them later he tells Sally that he no longer have the money because he used it to give a concert.
+When Robert meets with them later he tells Sally that he no longer has the money because he used it to give a concert.
 Not believing him, Sally and her lawyer go to the concert hall to talk to Robert's father and try to blackmail him as well.
-Robert and a Detective come in and inform them that Sally and her lawyer are con artist and married to each other.
+Robert and a Detective come in and inform them that Sally and her lawyer are con artists and married to each other.
 Dorothy comes back stage after playing terribly and learns of everything.
 Both are free to be together now.